 Since joining the audio streaming platform in September of 2020, The Joe Rogan Experience has consistently ranked as the #1 podcast every single month.
 The month it made its debut under the green banner, it commanded 4.5% of all podcast listening activity on Spotify (14.9 million hours).
 In October, the market share climbed to 4.7% while consumption increased to 16.3 million hours.
 And keep in mind… this was achieved before the show became a Spotify exclusive in December later that year.

 A company spokeswoman has confirmed the numbers revealed are not reflective of the show’s current audience, which has obviously increased at a steady rate over a year after the contract was inked.
 Hence why they’re apparently willing to eat controversy after controversy, though not without some internal complaints from the Spotify team.
-But as a general rule of thumb, if the boss likes you, you’re job is pretty safe.
+But as a general rule of thumb, if the boss likes you, your job is pretty safe.

 “The guy who runs Spotify – the CEO – is amazing,” Joe Rogan said of Daniel Ek during an interview with Tom Papa.